-This is blog post number three in an eight-part series that unpacks the key questions we encourage brands to ask when evaluating their brand relevancy.
+This is blog post number three in a seven-part series that unpacks the key questions we encourage brands to ask when evaluating their brand relevancy.

 In this article, we address: “Do we know for a fact that the way we’re positioned in the marketplace is the best, most lucrative positioning strategy for our brand?